awsdocs/aws-kms-developer-guide/doc_source/policy-evaluation.md

       ]
   }
   ```
-+ The last required element is the definition of the `ExampleRole` role in account 1\.
-The `AssumeRolePolicyDocument` in the role allows Bob to assume the `ExampleRole` role\.
++ The last required element is the definition of the `Engineering` role in account 1\.
+The `AssumeRolePolicyDocument` in the role allows Bob to assume the `Engineering` role\.

   ```
   {
       "Role": {
-          "Arn": "arn:aws:iam::111122223333:role/ExampleRole",
+          "Arn": "arn:aws:iam::111122223333:role/Engineering",
           "CreateDate": "2019-05-16T00:09:25Z",
           "AssumeRolePolicyDocument": {
               "Version": "2012-10-17",